-- (I) A new academy is either a basic or reserve academy that has never conducted approved training, or a basic or reserve academy that has not conducted approved training within the previous three (3) years. - (II) The academy director of a proposed new academy shall contact P.O.S.T. at least ninety (90) days prior to the anticipated start date of the new academy to ascertain application procedures and deadlines for submitting documents for new academy approval. - (III) The following types of academies are considered separate academies that must be individually approved: - (A) Basic and reserve academies even if operated by the same agency, organization or academic institution. - (B) Academies located either on a satellite campus, or at a different physical location than the primary academy. - (IV) The proposed formal name of an academy must neither misrepresent the status of the academy, nor mislead law enforcement or the public. - (V) Required documentation that must be submitted for new academy approval includes, but is not limited to, a videotape or DVD of all proposed sites where academic instruction and skills training will take place, site safety plans, lesson plans for all academic courses and all skills training programs that are required by the Academic Training Program, resumes for all academic instructors, and documentation of qualifications for all skills instructors. - (VI) Once a proposed new academy begins the approval process by submitting any of the required documentation listed in the preceding paragraph (V) to P.O.S.T., the proposed new academy shall have a maximum of twelve (12) months to complete the new academy approval process. - (VII) The director of a proposed new academy shall also ensure that the documents required to be submitted by continuing academies, as listed in paragraph (b)(IV)
+- (I) A new academy is either a basic or reserve academy that has never conducted approved training, or a basic or reserve academy that has not conducted approved training within the previous three (3) years. - (II) The academy director of a proposed new academy shall contact P.O.S.T. at least six (6) months prior to the anticipated start date of the new academy to ascertain application procedures and deadlines for submitting documents for new academy approval. - (III) The following types of academies are considered separate academies that must be individually approved: - (A) Basic and reserve academies even if operated by the same agency, organization or academic institution. - (B) Academies located either on a satellite campus, or at a different physical location than the primary academy. - (IV) The proposed formal name of an academy must neither misrepresent the status of the academy, nor mislead law enforcement or the public.

-- of this Rule, are received at P.O.S.T. at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction. - (VIII) Prior to approval, the proposed new academy must pass an on-site pre-approval inspection conducted by the Board or its designated representative(s). - (IX) All aspects of a proposed new academy must be approved prior to the start date of the academy. - (d) Training sites, facilities and equipment. - (I) An academy shall have the following training sites and facilities: - (A) For academics: A classroom with adequate heating, cooling, ventilation, lighting, acoustics and space, and a sufficient number of desks or tables and chairs in the classroom for each trainee; and - (B) For firearms: A firing range with adequate backstop and berms to ensure the safety of all persons at or near the range; and - (C) For driving: A safe driving track for conducting law enforcement driving; and - (D) For arrest control: An indoor site for instructing arrest control training with sufficient space and mats to ensure trainee safety; and - (E) For practical exercises: Appropriate and safe locations for all practical exercises. - (II) Approval of new training sites. - (A) All new training sites for academic classroom instruction and skills training must be approved by P.O.S.T. in consultation with the appropriate subject matter expert committees prior to conducting any training at the site. - (B) Each academy is responsible for obtaining approval of its new training sites for academic instruction and skills training. - (C) Academy directors shall ensure that all sites for practical training are safe and that appropriate training can be accomplished at the site to achieve the course objectives or performance outcomes. - (D) Presumed approval or use of a specific site by one academy does not extend to automatic approval of the site for use by other academies.
+- (V) Required documentation that must be submitted for new academy approval includes, but is not limited to, a videotape or DVD of all proposed sites where academic instruction and skills training will take place, site safety plans, lesson plans for all academic courses and all skills training programs that are required by the Basic or Reserve Academic Training Program, resumes for all academic instructors, and documentation of qualifications for all skills instructors. - (VI) Once a proposed new academy begins the approval process by submitting any of the required documentation listed in the preceding paragraph (V) to P.O.S.T., the proposed new academy shall have a maximum of twelve (12) months to complete the new academy approval process. - (VII) The director of a proposed new academy shall also ensure that the documents required to be submitted by continuing academies, as listed in paragraph (b)(IV) of this Rule, are received at P.O.S.T. at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction. - (VIII) Prior to approval, the proposed new academy must pass an on-site pre-approval inspection conducted by the Board or its designated representative(s). - (d) Training sites, site safety plans and equipment. - (I) An academy shall have the following training sites and facilities: - (A) For academics: A classroom with adequate heating, cooling, ventilation, lighting, acoustics and space, and a sufficient number of desks or tables and chairs in the classroom for each trainee; and - (B) For firearms: A firing range with adequate backstop and berms to ensure the safety of all persons at or near the range, and some type of visual notification (range flag, signs, lights, or other) whenever the range is being utilized for live fire; and - (C) For driving: A safe driving track for conducting law enforcement driving; and - (D) For arrest control: An indoor site for instructing arrest control training with sufficient space and mats to ensure trainee safety; and - (E) For practical exercises: Appropriate and safe locations for all practical exercises. - (II) Training sites. - (A) All new training sites for academic classroom instruction and skills training must be approved by P.O.S.T. in consultation with the appropriate